Live Streaming Pricing Comparison: How Much Does Video Streaming Cost [2024 Update]

 This cost varies widely from platform to platform and even from package to package on any given platform.
 Sometimes, you can save money by paying up-front for the entire year rather than monthly.

 All streaming plans include an allotment of video bandwidth and storage.
 For many streaming platforms, if you need to use additional bandwidth, you can pay a fee to increase your bandwidth.
 The cost per GB typically decreases as volume increases.
-With subscription models, how much it cost to stream a video varies based on the package you choose.
+With subscription models, how much it costs to stream a video varies based on the package you choose.

 Pay-As-You-Go

-The second live streaming pricing model is pay-as-you-go or pay-per-view.
+The second live-streaming pricing model is pay-as-you-go or pay-per-view.
 This model is not available on most streaming platforms.

 However, this option is ideal for the occasional streamer.
 A yearly event is a good candidate for this pricing model.
-For a yearly or one-time event, you can purchase access to live streaming services without committing to a monthly bill.
+For a yearly or one-time event, you can purchase access to live-streaming services without committing to a monthly bill.

 Dacast offers broadcasters the ability to buy bulk streaming data at competitive prices.
 You can access your bandwidth for 12 months after purchase, and per GB pricing decreases as volume increases.
 The more bandwidth you purchase, the more affordable the streaming price is.